graudtv/llvm-mipt/mercy/mercy.md

 ```

 ##### Declaration
-_declaration_ defines a variable, a function or a type alias.
+_declaration_ defines a variable or a function or a type alias.
 It can be used
-either at the top level or in a _block_expression_.
+either at the top level or inside of a function.
 Note that "declaration" and "definition" are synonims in _Mercy_.

 All declaration start with _let_ keyword: